ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Windows has no built in C compiler or interpreter.

-Thus, Cygwin (or some other analogous environment -- if you, for example, prefer VirtualBox to Cygwin, then see the VirtualBox instructions starting about 40 lines below) is required to compile some of the source files - download it at [https://www.cygwin.com](https://www.cygwin.com).
+Thus, Cygwin (or some other analogous environment -- if you, for example, prefer VirtualBox to Cygwin, then see the VirtualBox instructions starting about 40 lines below.
+Visual Studio \[[https://www.visualstudio.com](https://www.visualstudio.com)] would be a third option, if you so choose.
+Note that if you choose to install Visual Studio \[rather than Cygwin or VirtualBox\] on your Windows machine, then after you install Visual Studio, all commands below must be run in powershell, rather than in the standard Windows command - you can access powershell from the standard Windows command line by
+typing: `$ powershell`, and note that it is also necessary to run the command terminal with Administrator privileges) is required to compile some of the source files - download Cygwin at
+[https://www.cygwin.com](https://www.cygwin.com).
 Run the setup, and in addition to the default packages also install:

  - devel -> gcc-g++